How is stress affecting you and what can you do about it?

 Behavioural changes: Being stressed, you may behave differently.
-For example: becoming withdrawn, indecisive or inflexible; change in your relationship habits with your partner, friends, family members not be able to sleep properly; irritable or tearful; might resort to smoking, consuming alcohol, or even taking drugs.
+For example: becoming withdrawn, indecisive or inflexible; changing in your relationship habits with your partner, friends, family members not being able to sleep properly; irritable or tearful; might resort to smoking, consuming alcohol, or even taking drugs.

 What physical changes are happening?
 When stressed this can be internally or even externally.
-Some may start to experience headaches, nausea and indigestion; change in eating habits; breathing patterns change causing palpitations or suffer from various aches and pains; self-harming which has lots of different underlying signs and symptoms.
-Also change in sleep patterns, memory is affected, change in routine such as exercise.
+Some may start to experience headaches, nausea, and indigestion; change in eating habits; breathing patterns change causing palpitations or suffering from various aches and pains; self-harming which has lots of different underlying signs and symptoms.
+Also, change in sleep patterns, memory is affected, change in routine such as exercise.

 Actions you could take:

-- Build supportive network/ relationship- Join a club, enrol on a course, or volunteer as this can change your perspective and helping others can have a beneficial impact on your mood.
-Expanding your social network with different people, cultures could be just what you need.
+- Build a supportive network/relationship- Join a club, enrol on a course, or volunteer as this can change your perspective, and helping others can have a beneficial impact on your mood.
+Expanding your social network with different people, and cultures could be just what you need.